Director, John van Geest Cancer Research Centre / Professor of Immunobiology

 Professor Pockley was the recipient of a Yorkshire Enterprise Fellowship (2009-2010), the aim of which was to deliver training in Entrepreneurship and Commercial Exploitation.
 The Fellowship complemented his previous experience with the commercial sector via research contracts with Biotechnology companies in Canada and was primarily focussed on the development of a global resource for flow cytometry and related techniques (www.chromocyte.com).
 This has been incorporated in the UK and was launched in July 2010.
 Professor Pockley's experience in these and associated areas positions him well for the provision of academic and commercial insight in areas relating to immunobiology, flow cytometry and cell analysis.

-Professor Pockley is currently focussed on the influence of tumours and cancer cell-derived factors on the phenotype and function of innate and adaptive immune responses and the identification of immunological biomarkers of disease progression and treatment sensitivity.
-His work primarily involves cell analysis using multi-parameter flow cytometry and complementary techniques such as confocal microscopy.
+Professor Pockley is currently focussed on the influence of tumours on the phenotype and function of innate immune responses, immune profiling and the identification of immunological biomarkers of disease progression and treatment sensitivity, as well as the transdisciplinary development of new cancer diagnostics and immunotherapeutics.
+His work primarily involves cell analysis using multi-parameter flow cytometry and complementary analytical techniques.